Scam Sportsbooks To Avoid

 When an offshore sportsbook voids player’s winnings or chooses not to honor a payout request, there’s little that can be done from a legal standpoint.

 The player’s best course of action is to call them out in public.
-This can be done through a forum or watchdog site like Sportsbook Review, which actively negotiates with management in some cases.
+This can be done through a forum or watchdog sites, which actively negotiates with management in some cases.

 Ultimately though, if a sportsbook doesn’t want to honor a wager, there’s basically nothing that can be done.